chuayhhh/SC1015-Mini-Project/README.md

 ## Description
 This repository contains the datasets, Jupyter Notebooks, and source materials used in our SC1015 Mini Project.
 The focus of this project is to analyze credit risk using financial and loan-related data to derive actionable insights and improve loan approval decision-making processes.

-Through this project, we aim to:
-- Explore patterns in the dataset related to loan approvals, defaults, and financial stability.
-- Implement machine learning models to predict creditworthiness.
-- Provide data-driven recommendations for financial institutions to minimize risk and maximize efficiency.

 ---

 ## Table of Contents